-\$11,000.00, which includes tuition, Online Learning Management System, eBooks and core textbook.
+\$11,000.00, which includes tuition, Online Learning Management System, eBooks, one uniform shirt, and scrub top/bottom.
 There is a non-refundable application and entrance exam fee of \$75.00 (not included with tuition.)
-Textbooks include Emergency Care in the Streets, Advanced Cardiac Life Support, Pediatric Advanced Life Support, Emergency Pediatric Care, Pre-

-Hospital Trauma Life Support, Pharmacology, ECG's, and Anatomy and Physiology.
+Textbooks include Emergency Care in the Streets, Advanced Cardiac Life Support, Pediatric Advanced Life Support, Emergency Pediatric Care, Pre-Hospital Trauma Life Support, Pharmacology, ECG's Made Easy, Clinical Cases in Electrocardiography, and Anatomy and Physiology.
 It is recommended that students do not acquire any texts until the start of the program.
 It is a REQUIREMENT that ALL students have portable internet access either via laptop computer or tablet PRIOR to the start of the program.
 Other fees not included in tuition include (but are not limited to), background check, parking, National Registry testing and state licensure fees.